Transparency and Honesty about the health and temperament of all the dogs in our breeding program.

 Here at Ghibli we do have certain expectations of our buyers.
 All buyers have to sign a contract.
 In that contract some of our expectations include:

 Enjoy watching the litter grow while you prepare for your puppy.
 I try to post videos, pictures, and updates frequently as the litter grows.
 This is the time to read and research all about bringing a puppy home, positive reinforcement training, and preparing your house by making sure there are no toxic plants in or around your home, puppy proofing the house, buying a crate and supplies, finding a veterinarian, groomer, and trainer to work with, etc. In your puppy's go home bag, I provide a collar, a Poodle comb, a Snoop feeding toy, a soft toy, poo bags, a blankie, and a go home chew for the car ride.
 I also send A gallon zip lock bag of Purina Pro Plan Lamb and Rice, Alfalfa pellets, and probiotics.
+Please scroll down to see some Training and Resource Recommendations.

-Hopefully you have already prepared your home so that there is nothing left to do but have a quiet, bonding weekend with your puppy.
 Be mindful not to overwhelm your new puppy with too much activity or visitors its first few days home.
 You can begin training your puppy at home immediately.
 Prior to bed time its first night home, make your puppy familiar and aware of his sleeping area.
 Sprinkle treats in the kennel and leave the door open for your puppy to explore.
 You may want to consider putting puppy in a crate near where you sleep.
 Other things to help your puppy adjust is covering the crate, playing soft music or white noise, and providing something to chew on.
 Be sure to exercise and potty puppy before placing it in the crate for the night.
 Expect to wake for potty breaks in the night for a little while.
 Contact me for any support or with any questions you have.
 Please have your puppy seen by the vet soon after its arrival home and if you haven't already, sign up for a training class.
 An ounce of prevention is worth a pound of cure, and the quality rearing here at my home can only take a puppy so far - it is your job to finish what I started!

 Puppies NEED to chew and they chew a lot - make sure they have a variety of approved and appropriate items.
 Although chew deterrent may become part of your puppy management plan, an ounce of prevention is worth a pound of cure.